jeffpar/pcjs.v1/blog/2015/02/23/README.md

 	            L8260347
 	            (m)(c)i '85 '86

-so presumably it's a B1 stepping, although I'm not currently able to power it and run any tests.
+The "S40344" indicates that it's a B1 stepping, although I'm not currently able to power it and run any tests.

-Since I'm not original owner of the motherboard, I can't be certain that the CPU was factory-installed, but I'm a little surprised that a motherboard with other components dating from 1988 was still using a CPU from 1986.
+According to [OS/2 Museum](http://os2museum.com) proprietor Michal Necasek, the "L8260347" means:

+	[I]t was actually manufactured in mid-1988.
+It took me many years to realize how Intel marked the chips.
+	The initial 'L' (or whatever number/letter it is) can be ignored and the following 3 digits (826) are the date code.
+The first is the last digit of the year....
+The last two digits are the week of manufacture, so week 26 of 1988.
+Many Intel CPUs actually have 2 or 3 date codes on them, probably related to when the die was made, when the package was assembled, and when it was tested/binned and stamped.
+On your 386, there might be another date code on the bottom side, but if there is, it's not going to be too far apart from the one on the top and it's going to be slightly older.

-One good thing about my B1 stepping CPU is that it's also marked with a "double sigma", which is how Intel marked 80386 CPUs that were safe for 32-bit multiplication (some CPUs suffered from a manufacturing defect that could occasionally result in multiplication errors).
+One good thing about my 80386-B1 CPU is that it's also marked with a "&Sigma;&Sigma;" (double sigma), which is how Intel marked parts that tested safe for 32-bit multiplication.
+Some 80386 CPUs suffered from a manufacturing defect that could occasionally result in multiplication errors; those that Intel caught were marked with "16 BIT S/W ONLY" instead of the double sigma.

 The only other information I have about revision levels comes from a March 30, 1987 document titled "**80386-C0 STEPPING INFORMATION**":